GSA/digitalgov.gov/readme.md

 ## Upgrading Hugo

 1. Read through [the recent releases](https://github.com/gohugoio/hugo/releases)
-2. Run `brew upgrade hugo` to upgrade your local copy ([docs](https://gohugo.io/getting-started/installing/#upgrade-hugo)).
+1. Run `brew upgrade hugo` to upgrade your local copy ([docs](https://gohugo.io/getting-started/installing/#upgrade-hugo)).
 1. Set the version in the `.hugo-version` file.
 This is only used for telling Federalist which version of Hugo they should checkout and use.
+1. Update this README.md to show the current hugo version
-3. Update the version in `.circleci/config.yml to ensure that the same version of Hugo is being used for CI.
+1. Update the version in `.circleci/config.yml to ensure that the same version of Hugo is being used for CI.

 ## Accessibility tests